darinz/DL/02_Neural_Network/04_network_topologies.md

 - **Spatial Locality**: Exploiting spatial relationships in data
 - **Temporal Dependencies**: Capturing sequential patterns
 - **Attention**: Focusing on relevant parts of input

+> **Key Insight:**
+> The choice of topology is crucial: it encodes assumptions about the data (e.g., images have spatial structure, text has sequence, etc.) and can dramatically affect learning efficiency and generalization.

 ---